Monday, February 23, 2026

 Monday, January 19, 2026

-Why Rituals Are Only Theater, Not Magic
+Why Rituals Are Only Theater, Not Occult Practice

-Over my more than thirty-year journey in magic, there’s one question that returns with almost comical persistence.
+Over my more than thirty-year journey in occult practice, there’s one question that returns with almost comical persistence.
 Sometimes it comes from someone new—someone who has only just opened the door to the subject.
 Other times it comes from a person who has “been through a lot,” someone who has watched videos until three in the morning, lit candles, whispered words, drawn symbols, and yet there’s a quiet tension in their eyes: “Okay… but then why doesn’t anything truly change?”

 Friday, January 16, 2026